danfan1/practicalmachinelearning/index.md

 We only data fields with no missing values in all rows.
 We remove fields, like timestamps, that have no connection to how well the exercise is performed.

+I then retain 30% of the training set as validation, and only use the remaining 70% for model training.

 ```r
 library(readr)